Lautaro & Neymar? Barcelona can't afford either right now let alone both | Goal.com

 The Gazzetta labelled it a "crazy idea" and no such proposal has been made – but, to the outsider, it wouldn't have appeared so far-fetched.

-As it stands, Inter would lose their dynamic 22-year-old forward Lautaro Martinez for 'only' €111 million (£97m/$121m) if Barca active the Argentine's present buy-out clause, which expires on July 15.
+As it stands, Inter would lose their dynamic 22-year-old forward Lautaro Martinez for 'only' €111 million (£97m/$121m) if Barca activate the Argentine's present buy-out clause, which expires on July 15.

 At least by including Griezmann in a swap deal, the Nerazzurri would immediately secure a fine replacement, a World Cup winner with a point to prove.
 Indeed, the French forward would probably be open to a move.